tolewicz/Pewlett-Hackard-Analysis/README.md

 # Mentor Program Challenge

 In the PH there are 300,000 employees and 33,118 of them (~10%) will retire.
-For that PH had to accomodate a trasition program where non retired, experienced employees woudl train new hires.
+PH had is planning to launch a transition program where non retired, experienced employees would train new hires.
 To do that we need to know how many employees retired, how many employees are experienced i.e. close to retire but still within organization.

 The number of the employees that are about to retire was determined using by joining following tables: employees and dept_emp, and filtered by age and date of hire.